Haines Highway Improvements

 The goal of this project is to bring the last portion of the Haines Highway up to a 55 mph design standard by realigning, widening and straightening portions of the roadway.
 These upgrades will provide a safe, consistent and efficient roadway.
 DOT&PF is also planning to replace the existing Chilkat River Bridge, and is developing long-term solutions to debris flow problems near Mileposts 19 and 23.

 The first stage of the project, which began in August 2005, included preliminary alignment analysis, scoping, and environmental review.
 The first stage was suspended in September 2006 due to shortfalls in state transportation funding.
-Work was restarted on the environmental assessment in November 2008 and is now complete and available online at dot.alaska.gov/sereg/projects/haines_hwy/documents.shtml.
+Work was restarted on the environmental assessment in November 2008 and current documents are available online at http://dot.alaska.gov/sereg/projects/haines_hwy/documents.shtml.

-Completion of the Environmental Assessment (EA) for the Haines Highway Milepost 3.5 to 25.3 is expected by the end of December 2013
+Completion of the Environmental Assessment (EA) for the Haines Highway Milepost 3.5 to 25.3 is expected early in 2015.

 With the release of the Environmental Assessment (EA) in July 2013, many comments were received.
 While many in the community voiced support for the proposed action, other comments focused on potential cultural, economic, and environmental impacts.